Reserved Matters approved on former Suffolk orchard site

-Following the recent purchase of a residential development site situated just a mile from the centre of Sudbury in Suffolk, Anderson achieved reserved matters consent for a scheme of 130 high-quality homes in a meeting of Babergh District’s Planning Committee on Wednesday 18 December.
+Following the recent purchase of a orchard situated just a mile from the centre of Sudbury in Suffolk, Anderson achieved reserved matters consent for a scheme of 130 high-quality homes in a meeting of Babergh District’s Planning Committee on Wednesday 18 December.

 The determination, which took only three months, sees approval of details to deliver 130 high-specification homes (85 open market houses plus 45 affordable homes), public open space and children’s play.